Skip to contents

 Install the latest release from CRAN:

-Or the development version from R-universe:
+The current development version is available from R-universe:

 install.packages("mirai", repos = "https://shikokuchuo.r-universe.dev")